 Occupational health and safety management system

-Our occupational health and safety management system is integrated in the global management system and compliant to the requirements in ISO 45001.
+Our occupational health and safety management system (compliant to the requirements in ISO 45001) is integrated in the global management system, e.g. the process "Manage occupational Health and safety".
+Also, the process is a part of Minimum Level of Saab procedures.
 The occupational health and safety management system covers, except from employees, also temporary staff and external parties.
 The system is governed by Group Human Resources and annually audited, internally and externally.

 Hazard identification, risk assessment, and incident investigation

-The process “Manage occupational health and safety” within Saab’s global management system, based on the requirements in ISO 45001, includes procedures for risk assessment, hazard identification, occupational health and safety incident reporting and safety inspections.
-The instructions of these activities emphasize the importance of involvement of the employees.
-The company language is English but the organization provide information related to hazards and risks in the local language.
+The process "Manage occupational health and safety" within Saab's global management system, based on the requirements in ISO 45001, includes procedures for risk assessment, hazard identification, occupational health and safety incident reporting and safety inspections.
+The instructions of these activities emphasise the importance of involvement of the employees.
+The company language is English but the organisation provides information related to hazards and risks in the necessary local languages.

-Due to the fact that our employees travel in the service, some frequently, a special safety routine has been developed, called “Deployment ready”.
+Due to the fact that our employees travel for work, some frequently, a special safety routine has been developed, called "Deployment ready".
 The purpose of this process is to reduce risks related to health, safety and security issues.

 The occupational health and safety policy states the importance to engaging and involving employees to achieve safe and healthy workplaces.
 Furthermore, it reiterates that Saab does not tolerate any form of harassment, reprisals, bullying or other physical or verbal acts of an abusive nature.